-A copy of the 2022-23 application form is available here (for reference): application form questions as a PDF
+A preview of the 2023-24 application form is available here (for reference): application form questions as a PDF

 Four part application

 In order to apply to participate within the cohort, applicants will need to complete four application elements:

 - Application form: This will outline their areas of interest, reasons for applying to the programme, and the perceived benefits of the programme to their ability and confidence to undertake research.
 This will be assessed as part of the selection process.
 Applicants need to submit this information via the smart survey application form (link above).

 - Statement of support: a short statement of support (of no more than 500 words) is required on behalf of the applicant’s employer.
 This should confirm that the applicant’s employer supports their application and will provide them with sufficient time to participate fully within the programme, including during work hours, and undertake dissemination activities after its completion.
 The statement should include details of how participating in the programme will support the applicant’s development and its likely transformative effect on their professional practice.
 Where an applicant’s contract is due for renewal during the programme, employers should indicate the likelihood of renewal.
 Statements should be sent to email@example.com and be received by the application deadline of 17.00 Friday 28 July 2023.
 Please include ‘Research Catalyst Cohort: Statement of Support’ within the email subject and ensure that the applicant’s name is clearly stated within the statement and the accompanying email.
 Applications will not be considered without this statement and this will be assessed as part of the selection process.